EngAhmedElkady/RecruiterPeep/README.md

 # Technical Project
 An API is needed that changes the task status based on a predefined state machine that this task must respect.
-So the workflow of the task: draft → active → done → archived.
-But task can move from any state to archive
+So the workflow of the task: draft → active → done → archived, But task can move from any state to archive.

 ## Overview
 * Fully working API